 - Figure out what you wish to make based on what’s on sale and what you need to use up and pick up any items you need to make meals from those items.
 Hopefully, if you are well stocked, you’ll be buying very few items that aren’t on sale, if any.

-It’s very likely, if your pantry, fridge and freezer are well stocked, that your grocery list will bear little resemblance to what’s in your cart at the store.
+It’s very likely, if your pantry, fridge and freezer are well stocked, that your weekly menu will bear little resemblance to what’s in your cart at the store.
 More on all of this, below.

 Step Three, do a quick inventory and make lists: